Ingulfrid/data-analyst-journey/docs/phase0_orientation.md

 Where Data Analysts look at **what happened**, Data Scientists focus on **what will happen** or **why it matters statistically**.
 They work with large, sometimes unstructured datasets and apply mathematical models to forecast trends, cluster behaviors, or classify data points.
-Their goal is to generate insight at scale — often using code-heavy tools and research-like methods.
+Their goal is to generate insight at scale — often using code-heavy tools and research-like methods such as through experiment design or A/B testing.

 This is one of the most technical roles in the data space, often requiring strong backgrounds in statistics, math, and programming.
 However, in many teams, they also collaborate with analysts to ensure their models are used in real decision-making.